-“If you’ve got a lot of money at stake, if you’ve been a frugal saver for your entire working career and you’re closing in on retirement, it can’t hurt to get maybe three or four hours of a person’s time,” said Barbara O’Neill, author of “Flipping a Switch: Your Guide to Happiness and Financial Security in Later Life,” to RetireGuide.
+“If you’ve got a lot of money at stake, if you’ve been a frugal saver for your entire working career and you’re closing in on retirement, it can’t hurt to get maybe three or four hours of a person’s time,” said Barbara O’Neill, Rutgers University Professor and CEO of Money Talk, to RetireGuide.

 “If you’re going to hire a financial advisor, do your own net worth calculation and cash flow calculation,” O’Neill said.
 “Make a list of all the questions that you have.”

 Even if you are behind on saving for retirement or are unsure how to get the money you will need, a professional can help you work through some of those issues and get your plan back on track.

 “If you can change how you are using your money and be more aggressive to accelerating how you’re saving for retirement, even if you start at age 40, you can do a lot to make up and build yourself a nest egg over that next ten, fifteen, twenty years until you might be looking at retiring,” Ross suggests.
 “I don’t think it’s ever too late.
 I tell people that there are always things that we can do, and there are always solutions that we can find.”